0n0w1c/IR3_Assets_bronze/readme.md

 Adds bronze using IR3 graphical assets, if installed.

-* Requies a source of tin ore
+* Requires a source of tin ore

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs*